Picture of Catherine Asta

 At the heart of everything I do is the belief that healing and belonging begin with being seen, heard and understood.

-Sometimes that happens in the therapy room, or through a microphone in a virtual podcast studio.
+Sometimes that happens in the therapy room or through a microphone in a virtual podcast studio.

 Sometimes in a circle or community of peers who realise they are not alone, or equipping professionals to design and deliver trauma aware, deeply human peer support.

-And sometimes it’s narrative on a page, or designing frameworks and spaces that can hold people.
+And sometimes it’s narrative on a page or designing frameworks and spaces that can hold people.

 Through my 'Gather + Belong' Circle Design Programme, I support individuals and organisations to create trauma-informed, neuro-inclusive peer spaces that are deeply human.

 I also deliver post discovery peer support circles for late discovered autistic women from across the world to explore their journey together.
+At the end of 2025 I was appointed as an Associate to co-author and deliver a PEERS framework for the £6 million NHS funded National Autism Peer Education Programme - as well as producing and hosting the podcast for the programme.

 Learn More